 This seminar has been designed to give practical advice and guidance on how to successfully develop a veterinary vaccine and achieve market approval in the EU.
-The programme will take participants through a step-by-step approach to the process.
-The workshop will assist delegates to gain a better understanding of the requirements in practice.
+The programme will take a step-by-step approach to the process with a workshop to help delegates gain a better understanding of the requirements in practice.
 There will be ample time for discussion during the two days.

 This meeting runs back-to-back with Registration of Veterinary Vaccines in the USA and Canada on 2 May 2019 and there is a £200/€280 discount off when booked together with this programme.

 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail firstname.lastname@example.org